Leonard Stone

-Early years
+Early life

-Stone was born in Salem, Oregon.
-The son of Mr. and Mrs. Mike Steinbock, he was a graduate of Salem High School.
+Stone was born in Salem, Oregon, the son of Jewish parents Julia Marguerite (née Easton) and Albert Michael Steinbock.

+He was a graduate of Salem High School.
 He majored in speech and drama at Willamette University, graduating cum laude.

 Military service

-He was a midshipman during training with the U.S. Navy, going on to serve as "skipper on a minesweeper in Japanese waters."
+He was a midshipman during training with the U.S. Navy, going on to serve as "skipper on a minesweeper in Japanese waters" during World War II.

 Stage

 Stone started his career as a young actor studying at the Royal Academy of Dramatic Art in London He performed in the West End, on Broadway, and toured the world.
 He traveled for eight years in Australia and New Zealand with the musical South Pacific.

-He won a Tony Award in 1959 for Best Supporting Actor in Redhead, a Bob Fosse musical.
+In 1959, he won the Tony Award for Best Supporting Actor in Redhead, a Bob Fosse musical.
 He also was in the Tony Award-nominated cast of Look Homeward, Angel in 1957, which premiered at the Ethel Barrymore Theater in New York.
 The play, based on the Thomas Wolfe novel, won the Pulitzer Prize.